 - Primary Progressive MS (PPMS): This type of MS begins with mild disability that increases slowly but steadily over time with no periods of remission.
 According to the Mayo Clinic, only about 15% of people who are diagnosed with MS have this type of the disease.

 - Progressive Relapsing MS (PRMS): PRMS is the least common type of Multiple Sclerosis, and it is characterized by a combination of steady disease progression (worsening of symptoms and increased disability) and flare-ups.
+This may mean that over time the need for a wheelchair and/or a scooter could become serious.
+If this is the result, then looking into professional repairs for mobility scooters and wheelchairs in case of a glitch or breakdown is essential, as they don’t want to be without their mode of transportation.

 People with MS are typically diagnosed between the ages of 20 and 40, with pediatric MS being much less common.
 Statistics show that women are more likely to get MS than men.